Tech-Modernization/helmfile-infra/k8s_setup/gcp/README.md

 # gke env setup for helmfile-infra on GCP Sandbox Project

 Creates infrastructure for running GKE in private GCP Sandbox from terraform cloud:
-* VPC with
+* VPC with primary subnet and secondary subnets for service/pods
 * private GKE (private nodes, public kubernetes API)
-* NAT to get out to public internet
+* Router and CloudNAT to get out to public internet

 See terraformcloud.md for details